Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Results and Analysis

 We first evaluate the effectiveness of AMROD on the short-term Cityscapes-to-Cityscapes-C adaptation tasks.
-As depicted in Table \ref{c1}, CoTTA, IRG, and Memclr exhibit enhancements in performance, achieving 16.0, 17.5, and 18.0 mAP respectively.
+As depicted in Table \ref{c1}, Tent \citep{wang2020tent} undergoes a slight decline in performance, dropping from 15.1 to 14.2 mAP relative to the source model.
+This downturn may be attributed to its dependency on a large batch size to update the parameters of the batchnorm layer, making it suboptimal for online adaptation.
+In contrast, CoTTA, IRG, and Memclr exhibit enhancements in performance, achieving 16.0, 17.5, and 18.0 mAP respectively.
 Although the SFDA methods like IRG and MemCLR assume a static target domain, employing a large momentum update rate $\alpha$ for the teacher enables a relatively stable adaptation in the short term.
 Consequently, CL leads to a better performance than CoTTA which solely employs weight-averaged predictions.
-Moreover, SVDP, which utilizes visual prompts, achieves a sub-optimal performance of 19.1 mAP.
-Remarkably, our proposed method improves the performance to 20.8 mAP, consistently outperforming the above approaches.
+Moreover, SVDP, which utilizes visual prompts, achieves a sub-optimal performance of 19.1 mAP. {Furthermore, while WHW selectively updates lightweight adapters using fewer adaptation iterations, this strategy might skip necessary adaptation steps, thereby limiting its performance to 20.0 mAP.} Remarkably, our proposed method improves the performance to 20.8 mAP, consistently outperforming the above approaches.
 Additionally, the dynamic skipping strategy in AM reduces adaptation iterations by 20\% while achieving a 0.2 mAP improvement compared to AMROD-unstop.
-AMROD ensures a more reliable and efficient adaptation to target domains characterized by intense and continual changes in the short term.
+AMROD ensures a more reliable and efficient adaptation to target domains characterized by intense changes in the short term.